Genomics and Clinical Microbiology (Virtual)25 - 29 January 2021Virtual Course

 Having completed the course, participants will have acquired:

-- An advanced understanding of the theoretical bases of pathogen genomics, including the application of population genomics to epidemiology and clinical microbiology;
+- An understanding of the theoretical bases of pathogen genomics, including the application of population genomics to epidemiology and clinical microbiology

-- A wide appreciation of the currently available technologies for whole genome analysis and likely future developments;
+- An appreciation of the currently available technologies for whole genome analysis and likely future developments

 - An overview of the latest research and development in the area, informed by state-of-the-art examples